PerimeterX/perimeterx-node-express/README.md

 ```

 #### <a name="sensitive-headers"></a> Filter sensitive headers

-A user can define a list of sensitive header he want to prevent from being send to perimeterx servers, filtering cookie header for privacy is set by default and will be overriden if a user set the configuration
+A list of sensitive headers can be configured to prevent specific headers from being sent to PerimeterX servers (lower case header names).
+Filtering cookie headers for privacy is set by default, and can be overridden on the `pxConfig` variable.

-**default: cookie, cookies**
+**Default: cookie, cookies**

 ```javascript
 const pxConfig = {
     sensitiveHeaders: ['cookie', 'cookies', 'secret-header'] }